Jennifer Vanderbes is an award-winning novelist, journalist and screenwriter whose work has been translated into sixteen languages.

 Her first novel, Easter Island was named a "best book of 2003" by the Washington Post and Christian Science Monitor.
 Her second novel, Strangers At The Feast, was described by O, The Oprah Magazine as "a thriller that also raises large and haunting questions about the meaning of guilt, innocence, and justice."
 Her third novel, The Secret of Raven Point, was hailed as “unputdownable” (Vogue) and “gripping” (New York Times), and Library Journal wrote, “the only disappointing thing about this book is that it has to end."

 Having started her career as a journalist, in 2023 Vanderbes returned to investigative work with her first non-fiction book, Wonder Drug: The Secret History of Thalidomide in America and Its Hidden Victims, published by Random House and HarperCollins UK.
 The book garnered starred reviews from Kirkus, Booklist and Publishers Weekly, which called it "a deeply researched and chilling must-read."
-Wonder Drug was an NPR Book of the Day and received rave reviews in the Washington Post, the Globe & Mail, People Magazine, Science Magazine and the Harvard Magazine for Public Health.
-The NEH named Vanderbes a Public Scholar for her work on Wonder Drug.
+Wonder Drug was an NPR Book of the Day and received rave reviews from the Washington Post, the Globe & Mail, People Magazine, Science Magazine and the Harvard Magazine for Public Health.
+The NEH named Vanderbes a Public Scholar for her work on Wonder Drug and the book was longlisted for the Andrew Carnegie medal.

 Her books have received awards from the Guggenheim Foundation, the Alfred P. Sloan Foundation, and the New York Public Library.
 Vanderbes received her B.A. in English Literature, Magna Cum Laude, from Yale and her M.F.A. in Creative Writing from the Iowa Writers' Workshop.
-She lives in New York City with her two daughters.
+She lives in New York City.

 NPR Weekend Edition, Jennifer Vanderbes discusses WONDER DRUG with Ayesha Rascoe Link